 How do emergency loans work?

-Emergency loans are a source of finance for your business that you can use to pay your creditors, and salaries, fulfil credit requirements and allow you to keep trading during your cash-flow problem.
+Emergency loans are a source of finance for your business that you can use to pay your creditors, and salaries, fulfill credit requirements and allow you to keep trading during your cash-flow problem.

 The problem is that when that crisis comes, banks and lenders might be hesitant to offer you a loan or a line of credit.
 If your business has a healthy trading history then you might be able to secure a standard business loan.
 But, if you have a limited trading history or have had poor credit in the past, then getting a standard loan from traditional lenders is going to prove difficult.